jshmrsn/karg/README.md

 ==============
 - A command line argument parser built specifically for Kotlin.
 - Leverages Kotlin's language features to provide strong type and null safety.
 - No use of reflection or annotations.
+No dependencies.

 [![Circle CI](https://circleci.com/gh/jshmrsn/karg.svg?style=svg)](https://circleci.com/gh/jshmrsn/karg)